carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 > If we look at the Data Plot, the decision boundaries are rectangular.
 {: .solution}

-> ## Solution
->
-> The data plot shows two features, where the blue data points represent the quiescent cells, and the red data points represent the active cells.
-{: .solution}

 > ## Question
 >
-> So if you notice these cut offs, what do you think they represent?
+> What do the individual line segments which make up the decision boundary represent?
 {: .challenge}

 > ## Solution
 >
 > They each represent a node in the decision tree.
-> When we are trying to come up with the decision rule, we will consider the features and the data plot.
+> The line segment shows the split at that node.
 {: .solution}

 > ## Conceptual Question
 >
 > What hyperparameter might be important for this example?
+> (hint: what is not ideal about this dataset?)
 {: .challenge}

-> ## Solution
->
-> The given dataset is imbalanced with more quiescent cells than active cells.
-{: .solution}

 > ## Software
 >
+> One thing we can see from the data plot is that this dataset is imbalanced, with more quiescent cells than active cells.
-> Let's change the class_weight to balanced.
+> Let's change the class_weight hyperparameter to balanced.
 {: .checklist}

 > ## Activity